probably-not/artifix/README.md

 - A CloudFront Distribution will be placed above the S3 bucket to allow for global caching of the packages.
 - If an auth key (or a list of auth keys) is given, a CloudFront Function will be added to the CloudFront Distribution, along with a CloudFront KeyValueStore, which can be used to authenticate and protect the Hex Registry.

+## What Does The Name `Artifix` Mean?

+I don't know.
+I was thinking about "artifacts", and Elixir, and Hex, and Phoenix, and how they all have the letter "x" in them... so I thought about how to combine the word "artifacts" with the letter "x" - and "Artifix" came out!

 ## Working with Artifix

 This is a template repository, with certain things that you will need to replace and update as you create a new repository from it.
 You can start by creating a repository from the template.